 Even if there are no stamp duties for the initial acquisition of the inherited property, you may still attract stamp duties in other ways:

 - When selling the inherited property: If the deceased acquired the property after 20 February 2010 and the property is sold within the stipulated holding period, you may be required to pay a Seller’s Stamp Duty (SSD).
 The holding period refers to how long the property has been owned by the deceased.
 The SSD varies according to the holding period and when it was acquired.
-You can find out the exact SSD to be paid on the IRAS website.

 - When buying new property: Your inherited property will count towards the number of properties you own when calculating the Additional Buyer’s Stamp Duty (ABSD) payable for the new property you intend to buy.
 This is unless your inherited property is an overseas property or it has been gazetted for compulsory acquisition by the Government.
-ABSD is the additional stamp duty paid based on the number of properties you currently own.
-You can check your current ABSD rates here.

 Can I Keep the Inherited Property in the First Place?